russellwinters/hoopinDB/README.md

 ### To do:

-- Init player averages values
-- Setup job to update player averages
-- Setup route to GET player average
+- Add date to games
-- Update team with averages endpoint to use new DB relation
-- Make job to insert games for all players
+- Update seeds to handle dates on games
+- Add function to updateTotals based on dates of games and most recent update
-- Make job to update averages
+- Also find the best way to update averages based on this